jpuris/advent-of-code-2021/sql/README.md

-# Advent Of Code 2021
+# Advent Of Code 2021 - SQL

 ## Bootstrapping a PostgreSQL 14 docker container